ragej4x/basic-sfml-cpp-setup/README.md

 # basicsetup-sfml-cpp
 basic setup c++ sfml
-No cmake, using Bat only.
+No cmake, using Batchfile only.